Stolp radio transmitter

 Until July 1939 six further towers of the same type were built on a circle with 150 m diameter around the central antenna tower.
 All these towers were the tallest wooden lattice towers with a triangular cross-section ever built in Germany.

 The antennas were fed through an underground cable, which runs from the transmitter building, 180 m away from the central tower to the central tower, where a distributor for the transmission power was installed.
 From this distributor, overhead single-wire lines mounted on 4 m high wooden poles run to the antenna towers on the circle for feeding their antennas with the transmission power.

 In 1940 south of the transmission building a 50 m tall guyed mast radiator, which was manufactured by Jucho, was erected.

-The facility survived World War II and was shortly after World War II used to broadcast the program of the Russian military broadcaster "Radio Volga".
+The facility survived World War II and was shortly after World War II used to broadcast the program of the Russian military broadcaster "Radio Wolga".
 However, in 1955 the facility was completely demolished after the removal of all technical equipment.